tlee753/tlee753.github.io/_pages/hab.md

 ---

-This is a little scientific experiment I've been meanign to pull off for awhile now.
+This is a little scientific experiment I've been meaning to pull off for awhile now.
+Overall it went well, an altitude near 80,000 feet was reached, my flight planning was dead accurate, and I recovered my payload with a little assistance but I did make my fair share of mistakes for a v1 :).
+I got a nice little visit from a plane before my cameras cut out...

 <br>